Examples - Amazon Redshift

 The output looks similar to the following.

-The following query extracts the estimated number of distinct buyers that purchased an item during the Friday after Thanksgiving.
+The following query shows the estimated number of distinct buyers that purchased an item during the Friday after Thanksgiving in 2008.

 The output looks similar to the following.